Kombucha can be made one container at a time or using a continuous-brew system.

-Traditionally, kombucha is brewed using a continuous brewing system.
-Continuous-brew systems are easy to set up and have a number of benefits.
+Continuous-brew systems are easy to set up and maintain.
+They have a number of benefits:

-- A continuous-brew system allows for the greatest chance of a successful batch.
-Maintaining the ecosystem created during the fermentation process provides the best defense against the development of mold and invasion by transient yeasts and bacteria.
+- Maintaining the ecosystem created during the fermentation process provides the best defense against the development of mold and invasion by transient yeasts and bacteria.

-- A continuous-brew system provides the healthiest environment for the scoby.
-Rather than disturbing the ecological environment through moving to new containers and regular cleaning cycles, the continuous brew allows the yeast and bacteria to develop relatively undisturbed with a consistent supply of new food.
+- Provides the healthiest environment for the scoby and allows the yeast and bacteria to develop relatively undisturbed with a consistent supply of new food.

-- A continuous-brew system provides a more consistent supply of kombucha for your family.
-A specific amount can be harvested every few days, once a week, etc.
+- Provides a more consistent supply of kombucha for your family.

 Setting Up a Continuous Brewing System